fatimaaz1027/chef-ai/README.md

 ```

 ### Configuration Notes
-- `.env` is used strictly for local development.
+- `.env` is used for local development.
 - `VITE_FIREBASE_*` variables are injected into the client bundle at build time by Vite.
 - `GEMINI_API_KEY` is utilized by the backend server / serverless functions only.
-- Production environment variables must be configured directly within the Vercel dashboard.
+- Production environment variables are configured directly within the Vercel dashboard.
-- Never commit actual API keys or credentials to public repositories.

 ---